stonepros/stone/doc/rados/operations/pools.rst

 =======
 Pools are logical partitions for storing objects.

-When you first deploy a cluster without creating a pool, Ceph uses the default pools for storing data.
+When you first deploy a cluster without creating a pool, Stone uses the default pools for storing data.
 A pool provides you with:

 - **Resilience**: You can set how many OSD are allowed to fail without losing data.